JeremyElliott84/CSR/README.md

 ## Files in this Repository

 ### Core Scripts
-- **`Network Refresh - CIS Device Staging.py`** - Handles the staging and initial configuration of CIS network devices
+- **`Network Refresh - CSR Device Staging.py`** - Handles the staging and initial configuration of CSR network devices
 - **`Network Refresh - MOVE Network to Template.py`** - Automates the migration of network configurations to standardized templates
 - **`Network Refresh - Device Management.py`** - Manages existing network devices and their configurations